High-Tech Housewives: Indian IT Workers, Gendered Labor, and Transmigration

 Available now for order through the University of Washington Press.

-My books offers a critical feminist perspective on the role the household plays in sustaining circulating forms of migration.
+My book offers a critical feminist perspective on the role the household plays in sustaining circulating forms of migration.
 Examining the intimate lives and domestic spaces created by middle-class Indian information technology (IT) workers, this book argues that women’s labor within the household is vital to sustaining flexible and transnational systems of labor exchange.
 On one hand, these mobile workers are hailed as a part of the success story of globalization and viewed as a solution to skilled labor shortages in the United States.
 They are extoled as valued liaisons between U.S.-owned businesses and India-based satellite offices, contract agencies and workers.
 On the other hand, they are disciplined by immigration restrictions that classify them as temporary workers through the H-1B visa program, which limits their long-term settlement possibilities in the United States.
 Despite this contradiction, Indian IT professionals nonetheless strive to position themselves as valuable knowledge workers in both India and the United States and continue to seek entry to the United States.

 I argue that these migrants must develop gendered household-level strategies such as starting families, building friendship networks, and establishing transnational communities in order to remain useful intermediaries while capitalizing on employment opportunities offered by transnational corporations.
 These place-making activities allow them to claim belonging in multiple national locations, while simultaneously reiterate their value as ideal global workers and citizens.